-Samsung has rolled out its fair share of consumer electronics devices to date, ranging from home appliances to smartphones and wearable technology.
+Samsung has rolled out its fair share of consumer electronics devices to date, ranging from home appliances to smartphones and wearable technology and some great universal remotes.
 This time around, it would be a particular device that is slightly off the beaten track, so to speak, as it comes in the form of Samsung’s HW-H7500/H7501.
 The Samsung HW-H7500/H7501 happens to be the world’s first TV-matching curved soundbar, where it will be released at IFA 2014 in Berlin, Germany, next week.

 Taking into consideration that this is the first TV-matching curved soundbar in the world that was specially designed to play nice with Samsung’s very own collection of curved TVs, your ears will definitely be more than happy to enjoy the powerful sound options that are on the table.